QiuYukang/5G-LENA/doc/source/nr-module-v1.rst

 A complete description of the mmWave module is provided in [end-to-end-mezz]_.
 The mmWave module source code is still not part of the standard ns-3 distribution and is available at a different repository [mmwave-module]_.
-The 'mmWave' module implements a complete 3GPP protocol, where the physical (PHY) layer and MAC layers are custom implementations developed to support a new mmWave-based channel, propagation, beamforming and antenna models; and the medium access control (MAC) layer to support time division duplex (TDD), time division multiple access (TDMA) MAC scheduling, enhanced hybrid automatic repeat request (HARQ) for low latency applications.
+The 'mmWave' module implements a complete 3GPP protocol, where the physical (PHY) layer and medium access control (MAC) layers are custom implementations developed to support a new mmWave-based channel, propagation, beamforming and antenna models; and the MAC layer to support Time Division Duplexing (TDD), Time Division Multiple Access (TDMA) MAC scheduling, and enhanced Hybrid Automatic Repeat and reQuest (HARQ) for low latency applications.
 The higher layers are mostly based on |ns3| 'LTE' module functionalities, thus still following 3GPP LTE specifications, but extending it to involve some of advanced features that are expected to emerge in 5G networks, such as dual connectivity and low latency radio link control (RLC) layer.

-In this document we describe the implementation that we have initiated to generate a 3GPP compliant New Radio (NR) module able to provide |ns3| simulation capabilities in the bands above and below 6 GHz, following the description in [TR38912]_.
-The work has been funded by InterDigital Communications Inc.
+In this document we describe the implementation that we have initiated to generate a 3GPP compliant New Radio (NR) module able to provide |ns3| simulation capabilities in the bands above and below 6 GHz, aligned with 3GPP NR Release-15, following the description in [TR38912]_.
+The work has been initially
+funded by InterDigital Communications Inc, and continues with funding from the Lawrence Livermore National Lab (LLNL) and a grant from the National Institute of Standards and Technologies (NIST).

 The module, as already mentioned, is built upon the 'mmwave' module developed by the NYU Wireless and University of Padova, which is available in [mmwave-module]_.
 The 'mmwave' module is developed as a new module within |ns3| and it leverages on the well known and extensively used LTE/EPC network simulator provided by the 'LTE' module in |ns3|.

-The NR module is built upon the 'mmwave' simulator, but is more focused to target new 3GPP NR specs and so it currently targets the following additional features: Formal definition of numerologies, Frequency Division Multiplexing (FDM) of numerologies, Orthogonal Frequency-Division Multiple Access (OFDMA), and scheduling.
+The NR module is built upon the 'mmwave' simulator, but is more focused to target new 3GPP Release-15 NR specifications and so it incorporates fundamental PHY-MAC NR features such as: numerologies, Frequency Division Multiplexing (FDM) of numerologies, Orthogonal Frequency-Division Multiple Access (OFDMA), flexible time- and frequency- resource allocation and scheduling, Low-Density Parity Check (LDPC) coding, modulation and coding schemes up to 256-QAM, dynamic TDD, among others.
-Additionally, some feature of 'mmwave' module shall be adapted to follow 3GPP standard, as for example the proposed frame structure.
+Additionally, some features of the 'mmwave' module have been adapted to follow 3GPP standard, as for example the frame structure.

-The source code for the NR module lives currently in the directory ``src/mmwave``.
+The source code for the NR module lives currently in the directory ``src/nr``.

-This document primarily concerns extensions and modifications developed during the development of 'NR' module.
-However, since there is currently no available documentation for the 'mmwave' module, we will briefly cover the features from 'mmwave' module that are utilized in 'NR' module.
+This document does not only concerns extensions and modifications developed during the development of 'NR' module but also covers the features from 'mmwave' and 'lte' modules that are utilized in 'NR' module.

 Over time, extensions found in this module may migrate to the existing |ns3| main development tree.